coreos/docs/os/cluster-architectures.md

 ## Docker dev environment on laptop

 <img class="img-center" src="img/laptop.png" alt="Laptop Environment Diagram"/>
-<div class="caption">Laptop development environment with CoreOS VM</div>
+<div class="caption">Laptop development environment with Container Linux VM</div>

 | Cost | Great For | Set Up Time | Production |
 |------|-----------|-------------|------------|
 | Low | Laptop development | Minutes | No |

 If you're developing locally but plan to run containers in production, it helps to mirror that environment locally.
-This can easily be done by running Docker commands on your laptop that control a CoreOS VM in VMware Fusion or VirtualBox.
+This can easily be done by running Docker commands on your laptop that control a Container Linux VM in VMware Fusion or VirtualBox.

 ### Configuring your laptop

-Start a single CoreOS VM with the Docker remote socket enabled in the cloud-config.
+Start a single Container Linux VM with the Docker remote socket enabled in the cloud-config.
 Once it's running, tell your local Docker binary to use the remote port by exporting an environment variable and start running Docker commands:

 ```
 $ export DOCKER_HOST=tcp://localhost:2375